Inventory Transactions

 Inventory transactions are used to account for inventory items moved to or from a specific warehouse, between locations within a warehouse, or between warehouses.

-Purchases and sales cause inventory item movements, and the respective inventory transactions are generated by documents, such as purchase receipts and sales orders, originated in other modules.
-Your company may also have direct inventory transactions—those not based on purchase or sales documents—such as issue transactions to remove damaged or expired goods from inventory.
-Because direct transactions are not standard operations, they should be accompanied by reason codes that supply offset accounts and subaccounts and explain why these transactions were performed.
+Purchases and sales cause inventory item movements, and the respective inventory transactions are generated by documents, such as purchase receipts and sales orders, and documents of other functional areas.
+Your company may also use direct inventory transactions—those not based on purchase or sales documents—such as issue transactions to remove damaged or expired goods from inventory.
+Because direct transactions are not standard operations, they should be accompanied by reason codes, which supply offset accounts and subaccounts and explain why these transactions were performed.

 This topic contains an overview of the inventory processes and processing options applicable to documents of all types.